Here’s why Apple’s iPad Pro dumped Lightning for USB-C

-There were lots of announcements at Apple’s Brooklyn, NY “More in the Making” event today, but one was seriously unlike the others: Apple actually switched the third-generation iPad Pro from its proprietary Lightning connector over to the increasingly popular USB-C standard.
+There were lots of announcements at Apple’s Brooklyn, New York “More in the Making” event today, but one was seriously unlike the others: Apple actually switched the third-generation iPad Pro from its proprietary Lightning connector over to the increasingly popular USB-C standard.

 That’s great news for consumers — and an offset on a day when Apple jacked up the prices of basically everything from entry-level laptops to new base model tablets and accessories.